nuprl/website/blog/_src/posts/2017-02-21-bullets-are-good-for-your-coq-proofs.md

 }
 ```

-If you also want to make sure that the number of subgoals does not
+If you also want to make sure that an error occurs if the number of
+subgoals changes (for example if new constructors are added to the
-change, you can use an outer layer of braces:
+inductive type of `foo`), you can use an outer layer of braces:

 ```